 Rescued victims of Human Trafficking and/or children who have been taken away from abusive households or their parents sent to prison, suddenly have a problem.
 Where do they go, and who will give them the critical counselling and support they now need?

-The BLESSED PROJECT was created as a first place of safety and rehabilitation for women and child victims of human trafficking and cyber-sex crime.
+The BLESSED HOUSE was created as a first place of safety and rehabilitation for women and child victims of human trafficking and cyber-sex crime.

 The GENUINE REHABILITATION of young women rescued from Human Trafficking